 But I said this book was for the Mac experts among us, too.
 Here's what I mean by that: It's the book you give to the people you know who need a leg up on using their Mac-all of your friends and family members who use you as the be-all, end-all Mac resource.
 The reality is, a Mac expert can only be in one place at any given time.
-This book - available as a $12.95 PDF download (just read it using Adobe Reader, Apple's Preview application, or even Quick Look!), from Google Play, or on a CD - can always be around as a handy reference when there's no flesh-and-blood expert nearby.
+This book-available as a $12.95 PDF download (with no digital rights management of any kind-just read it using Adobe Reader, Apple's Preview application, or even Quick Look!), or a $12.95 PDF on CD-ROM, or a beautiful $24.99 full-color, bound paperback book-can always be around as a handy reference when there's no flesh-and-blood expert nearby.
 (I sent my mom a copy of the first edition of this book, and I like to think it's reduced the number of questions she asks of me.)

 You Mac experts out there might also appreciate the writers who contributed to this book: Christopher Breen, Dan Frakes, Glenn Fleishman, Rob Griffiths, Joe Kissell, Ted Landau, Harry McCracken, and Kirk McElhearn.

 Want to see more before you shell out for this book?
 We've created a downloadable sample that includes the book's complete table of contents as well as sample pages.